trtb/rtb_argparse/README.md

 If no configuration is specified, the parser will return the arguments declared outside configurations, and possibly those of the `default` configuration if this one is specified in the file.

-- `config.ParserConfig().parser`
+- `config.ConfigParser()`

-Here we start with the same logic as for `config.default_file_parser`, but we are adding the possibility of specifying configurations via an argument.
+This parser separates incoming file arguments on spaces and line breaks.
 A configuration in the file is declared when a line begins with the `prefix_chars` character followed by the configuration name, for example: `@conf1 arg1 arg2 \n arg3 ...`.
 You then remain in this configuration until you reach a new one.

 Example of accepted file:
 ```txt